iot-router/perenio.elegance/README.md

 - [More to come]()
   - Whatever is needed ...

-## How do I distribute my LXC package to the users' Perenio IoT router(s)?
+## How do I distribute my LXC Application package to the users' Perenio IoT router(s)?

-### Option 1: Direct local loading of the LXC package via the WEB interface of the router.
+### Option 1: Direct local loading via the WEB interface of the router.

 **Preparation:**
 - Transmit the "application package" via data transfer to the user(s).